bloom-works/discovery-playbook/sections/prepare.md

 - Identify key roles for the client
 {% endChecklist %}

-{% Checklist %}
+{% Checklist for researcher %}
-For the researchers:
 <br>
 - Start drafting the research plan and participant recruitment needs
 {% endChecklist %}

-{% Checklist %}
+{% Checklist for full sprint team %}
-For the full sprint team:
 <br>
 - Get background material and related research from the client
 - Learn about other recent or existing projects to address the challenge or problem area